wjwat/lhtlhtp.com/README.md

 If you're not comfortable opening a pull request, or submitting content directly then please open an issue for any typos, broken links, unclear sentences, or anything else you feel can make our site better.

+## What To Expect

+Content on the site will either aim to reinforce concepts introduced by [learnhowtoprogram.com](https://www.learnhowtoprogram.com/), or expand beyond to those things that will make you a better developer.

 ## Ways To Reach Us